mitchelldmiller/quick-mail-wp-plugin/README.md

 	`wp_mail` rejected an address.
 Seen when Quick Mail verification is off.

+* "Invalid or blocked mail address."

+	You tried sending mail to a Banned Domain.

 * Error: Invalid Role (WP-CLI error)

 	You tried sending mail to an unknown WordPress role.
 Use `wp list roles` to get role names.

 __Incompatible Plugins__

 * [Stop Emails](https://wordpress.org/plugins/stop-emails/)